syncfusion-content/maui-docs/MAUI/ListView/right-to-left.md

 # Right To Left in .NET MAUI ListView (SfListView)

-`SfListView` supports to change the flow of text to the right-to-left direction by setting the `FlowDirection` to `RightToLeft` in both `Vertical` and `Horizontal` orientations.
-ListView supports RTL when device's flow direction is changed.
+`SfListView` supports changing the flow of text to the right-to-left direction by setting the `FlowDirection` to `RightToLeft` in both `Vertical` and `Horizontal` orientations.
+ListView supports RTL when the flow direction of the device is changed.

 {% tabs %}
 {% highlight xaml %}